AndrewJBateman/angular-tailwind-sncf/README.md

 ## :clipboard: Status & To-Do List

 * Status: In work
-* To-Do: Add language dropdown menu, pass cordinates from API search to map.
-Finish search, map to show places found, place select.
+* To-Do: Add language dropdown menu.
+Clear map for new search.
 Make it an SSR.
 * Optional: Convert to graphQL

 ## :clap: Inspiration